daneb/blog/_sermons/romans-eight.md

 1. The Outward Workings of the Spirit (vs. 8-16)
 1. The Forward Workings of the Spirit (vs. 28-39)

-### Let us pray
-- Lord help us to see what you would want to see
-- Move my heart and mind, bind my lips, and open hearts
-- Let your word work, and move

 ### 1. The Inward Workings of the Spirit
-#### 1.1 Sin and death defeated (vs.2-4)
+#### 1.1 Sin and death defeated (vs.2-4) (rule, system, grace)
 - In verse 2-4 we see sin and death defeated.
 > Rom 8:2 For the law of the Spirit of life in Christ Jesus hath made me free from the law of sin and death.
 - Law in this context, can be replaced by the word 'rule', as in rules of a game.
 - But this is not a game, this is far more serious if you lose.
 Here we see the rule of the Spirit of life in Christ.
 - All systems are governed by rules, and the Christian life is no different.
-- The beauty to being saved is we have a new rules, that sets us free from rules of what went before it.
+- But there's a new way, walking in the Spirit, and it has been replaced the old.
+- In fact, we are no longer bound to the old way.
+- We have escaped it's bondage.
-- It doesn't leave us without rules, just gives us another set of a different nature.
+- It doesn't leave us without rules, just gives us another set of a different nature (where grace operates).

-#### 1.2 Is the law dead?
+#### 1.2 Is the law dead? (dead, responsibility, freely obediant)
-- But perhaps the next question our newly saved Christian asks, but is the law now dead?
+- But perhaps the next question our newly saved Christian asks,
+> But is the law now dead?
 - There are no supporting scriptures that state the law is dead, in fact, we are dead to the law.
 > Gal 2:19  For I through the law am dead to the law, that I might live unto God.
 - We are dead to the law, it doesn't bind us to sacrifices - but we are free from it's judgement and from it's punishment.
 > Rom 7:8 For without the law sin was dead.
 - Not only is the law not dead, it is the mechanism by which we identify sin.
 - The Law stands and will continue to stand as God's Holy standard for perfection - matching only to Him.
-- But while we may be dead to the law, we are not removed from it, in fact we have a responsibility to it.
+- But while we may be dead to the law, we are not removed from it, in fact we have a *responsibility* to it.
 > Rom 8:4  That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.
 - in verse 4, Paul is telling us that the law is not fulfilled alone, it needs grace.
 It needs those who are saved and walking in the Spirit.
 - How so you may ask?
+- In the OT dispensation, Israel were commanded to obey the law.
+- In the NT dispensation of grace, we have been freed from that law.
 - Isn't this the beauty and irony of it all, we are saved, our destination secure, we are bound for heaven.
 - If there is any people that can take advantage of the law and abuse it, it's us.
 - But how beautiful, amazing and wonderful it is, when Christians, who are free from the law, choose to abide in the law